Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Low Hierarchical Tensor Rank Implies Locality

 \section{Low Hierarchical Tensor Rank Implies Locality}

 In \sect~\ref{sec:inc_rank_lrn} we established that the implicit regularization in hierarchical tensor factorization favors solutions with low hierarchical tensor rank.
-A natural question that arises is what are the implications of this tendency for the class of deep convolutional networks equivalent to hierarchical tensor factorization (illustrated in \fig~\ref{fig:tf_htf_as_convnet}(b)).
-It is known~\cite{cohen2017inductive,levine2018benefits,levine2018deep} that for this class of networks, hierarchical tensor rank measures the strength of dependencies modeled between spatially distant input variables (\eg~pixels in the context of image classification)~---~see brief explanation in \subsect~\ref{sec:low_htr_implies_locality:sep_rank} below, and formal derivation in \app~\ref{app:ht_sep_rank}.
+A natural question that arises is what are the implications of this tendency for the class of deep convolutional networks equivalent to hierarchical tensor factorization (illustrated in \fig~\ref{fig:tf_htf_as_convnet} (bottom)).
+It is known~\cite{cohen2017inductive,levine2018benefits,levine2018deep} that for this class of networks, hierarchical tensor rank measures the strength of dependencies modeled between spatially distant input regions (patches of pixels in the context of image classification)~---~see brief explanation in \subsect~\ref{sec:low_htr_implies_locality:sep_rank} below, and formal derivation in \app~\ref{app:ht_sep_rank}.
 An implicit regularization towards low hierarchical tensor rank thus implies a bias towards local (short-range) dependencies.
-While seemingly benign, this observation is shown in \sect~\ref{sec:countering_locality} to bring forth a practical method for improving performance of contemporary convolutional networks on tasks with long-range dependencies.
+While seemingly benign, this observation is shown in \sect~\ref{sec:countering_locality} to bring forth a practical method for improving performance of contemporary convolutional networks (\eg~ResNet18 and ResNet34 from~\citet{he2016deep}) on tasks with long-range dependencies.